-Now, we may often be aware that Mark is making these narrative “sandwiches,” but we may not always realize what his point is in doing this.
+We may be aware that Mark is making these narrative “sandwiches,” but we may not always realize what his point is in doing this.
 There is, however, a clear pattern in what the Evangelist was doing.
-Time and again we see that Mark inserts material that may seem different, but which powerfully compares or contrasts with the outer story and in this way teaches additional lessons we might not have thought about otherwise.
+Time and again we see that Mark inserts material that may seem different, but which compares or contrasts with the outer story and in this way teaches additional lessons we might not have thought about otherwise.
 Take, for example, the story of Jesus being anointed at Bethany which is inserted into the middle of the story of Judas’ betrayal, as we see in the following three paragraphs from Mark 14:

 Now the Passover and the Festival of Unleavened Bread were only two days away, and the chief priests and the teachers of the law were scheming to arrest Jesus secretly and kill him.
 “But not during the festival,” they said, “or the people may riot.”

 While he was in Bethany, reclining at the table in the home of Simon the Leper, a woman came with an alabaster jar of very expensive perfume, made of pure nard.
 She broke the jar and poured the perfume on his head.
 Some of those present were saying indignantly to one another, “Why this waste of perfume?
 It could have been sold for more than a year’s wages and the money given to the poor.”
 And they rebuked her harshly ... .

 Then Judas Iscariot, one of the Twelve, went to the chief priests to betray Jesus to them.
 They were delighted to hear this and promised to give him money.
 So he watched for an opportunity to hand him over (Mark 14:1-11).